 Goldenrod is the poor plant that gets blamed for the runny nose, scratchy throat, and congestion caused during the ragweed pollen season.
 Our bodies (our immune system) react to the allergens from ragweed by producing and sending histamine through our bloodstream.

 There are different types of goldenrod.
 Above is a picture of the goldenrod that grows around me.
 The one pictured below was grown from seed in a naturalized field near me.
 It doesn't naturally grow in my area but still has a very yellow flower that blooms at the same time as ragweed.

 Where does ragweed grow?

-The above was just a mound of dirt near a construction site and there were plenty of ragweed plants!
+The above was just a mound of dirt near a construction site, and there were plenty of ragweed plants!

 Quick summary of how to tell the plants apart

-Common Ragweed leaves.
+Common Ragweed leaves are below.

 What color is ragweed pollen?

 I have received quite a few people asking.
 The pollen is yellow.